willwin4sure/vault/📏Measures and Probability/Integration/Monotone Convergence Theorem.md

 ## Alternate Proof

-Here's an alternate proof using [[Fatou's Lemma]].
+Here's an alternate proof using [[Fatou-Lebesgue Theorem#^11e9b4|Fatou's lemma]].
 This is not our ground truth, since the proof we present of Fatou's lemma uses monotone convergence.

 We can write
 $$